modlee-ai/modlee/docs/troubleshooting.md

 **Solutions**:

 - **Check Input Parameters**: Ensure that the parameters passed to the recommender function are correct.
-For example, verify that the `modality` and `task` parameters are properly specified and supported by Modlee.
+For example, verify that the `num_classes` parameter is properly specified and supported by Modlee.

     ```python
-    recommender = modlee.recommender.from_modality_task(
+    recommender = modlee.recommender.ImageClassificationRecommender(
-        modality='image',
-        task='classification'
+        num_classes=10
     )
     ```
 - **Verify Dataset Compatibility**: Ensure that the dataset you are using is compatible with the recommender's modality and task.
 The recommender might not be able to suggest a model if the dataset or task does not align with available models.